-Providence Vincent House is a safe, secure apartment building for seniors (ages 62 years and older) on fixed incomes.
-Some of our apartments have stunning views of Elliot Bay and the Puget Sound.
+Providence Vincent House is a high-quality HUD-subsidized apartment building for seniors age 62 years and older.
+Located in downtown Seattle next to the historic Pike Place Market, some of our apartments have stunning views of Elliot Bay and the Puget Sound.
 When you walk out our front door you are merely steps away from the world famous Pike Place Market, shopping, coffee shops, restaurants, museums and Victor Steinbrueck Park.

 In addition to providing residents with an affordable place to call home, we offer services coordination and help our residents identify and access community resources.
 Providence Vincent House has a high staff-to-tenant ratio to make sure all of our residents get the support they need to remain independent.

 “This is the best place because you are in the heart of the city.” –Providence Vincent House Resident

 In order to submit an application for housing at Providence Vincent House, you must meet the following initial eligibility requirements.
 Other eligibility criteria for housing will be verified when an application reaches the top of the wait list (e.g. criminal background check, student status, etc.).